Ferret First-Aid in Emergency Situations

 Signs / Symptoms: Ferret is very lethargic, drunk walking, drooling, limp, or even seizing.
 This can be as simple as the head back in the air and compulsive fast lip licking, or a full on seizure.

-First Aid Treatment: Use a q-tip to rub the liquid sweetener either on the gums or on the anus.
+First Aid Treatment: Use a cotton swab to rub the liquid sweetener either on the gums or on the anus.
 This will hopefully pull them out of their episode (the crash is caused by low blood sugar).
 Once fully conscious, feed at least 1 tbsp of meat baby food to help prevent another crash.
 If they don’t regain consciousness within 20 minutes reapply syrup and follow above.
 In the morning call the vet while on the way in.

-Bleeding From The Foot (possible torn nail/nail bed)
+(possible torn nail/nail bed)

 Signs / Symptoms: Ferret will not put weight on that paw, there may be actual bleeding happening.
 Ferret may be whimpering.